polyaxon/polyaxon/site/docs/setup/deployment-strategies/best-practices.md

 We also recommend users to take snapshots and backups before going through a migration, this is particularly important if an upgrade contains DB or Data migrations.

 > **Note**: We strongly recommend that you do not deploy a production database using this chart.
-Although The provided database can persist data if configured, you might encounter an issue in the future if we upgrade the dependency requirements or the version of the database image.
+Although the provided database can persist data if configured, you might encounter an issue in the future if we upgrade the dependency requirements or the version of the database image changes.

 ## Other components high availability